gnieboer/tsp-redesign/pages/how-we-protect-your-data/system-of-records-notices.md

   **ADMINISTRATIVE, TECHNICAL, AND PHYSICAL SAFEGUARDS:** FRTIB has adopted appropriate administrative, technical, and physical controls in accordance with FRTIB's security program to protect the security, confidentiality, availability, and integrity of the information, and to ensure that records are not disclosed to or accessed by unauthorized individuals.

   Paper records are stored in locked file cabinets in areas of restricted access that are locked after office hours.
-Electronic records are stored on computer networks and protected by assigning usernames to individuals needing access to the records and by passwords set by unauthorized users that must be changed periodically.
+Electronic records are stored on computer networks and protected by assigning user IDs to individuals needing access to the records and by passwords set by unauthorized users that must be changed periodically.

   **RECORD ACCESS PROCEDURES:** Individuals seeking to determine whether this system of records contains information about themselves should submit a written request to the appropriate entity below, and include the following information: